Take in the big game of Africa and experience great adventures at the massive natural wonder of Victoria Falls on this action-packed short safari!

 Today we lift off on our thrilling helicopter flight at 08:00 in the morning.
 This Flight of Angels takes you on a scenic chopper ride over the thundering Victoria Falls waterfall, providing a whole new perspective on the world's largest waterfall.

-After our cultural experience we hop into our comfortable microbus and drive south to Sable Sands Lodge, located on the edge of Hwange National Park.
-The transfer from Vic Falls to Hwange only takes about an hour, bringing us to the safari lodge at about 13h30.
-First, we have lunch and relax at the lodge, until tea time and our afternoon game drive.
+After our cultural experience, we hop into our comfortable microbus and drive south to Hwange Safari Lodge, located on the border of Hwange National Park.
+The transfer from the village near Vic Falls to Hwange takes about two and a half hours, bringing us to the safari lodge at about 13h00.
+First, we have lunch and relax at the lodge, until tea time and our afternoon game drive, departing at about 15h30.

-Back at the lodge this evening dinner is served at 19h30, followed by free time to unwind and enjoy the bush setting.
-Sit around the campfire under the stars or have a drink at the bar before retiring to your private rondavel.
+Back at the lodge, this evening dinner is served at 19h30, followed by free time to unwind and enjoy the bush setting.
+Sit around the campfire under the stars or have a drink at the bar before retiring.

 Park entry fees are not included for the Half Day Canoeing Trip and the Helicopter Flight (US$10 to US$12 where applicable).
 Excluded fees are payable direct on the given day.